All Articles

 How long does it take to start appearing in AI answers?

-It varies by platform.
-Perplexity can pick up well-optimized content within days because it searches in real time.
+It depends on the platform.
+Perplexity can pick up well-optimized content within days because it searches live.
 Google AI Overviews may take a few weeks as new content gets indexed and evaluated.
-ChatGPT is the slowest because it relies partly on training data that is updated periodically.
-Most businesses see measurable improvement within 30-60 days of implementing these tactics.
+ChatGPT is slowest because it leans partly on training data that updates periodically.
+In the audits we run, most businesses see measurable movement within 30 to 60 days of fixing entity consistency, reviews, and on-page specifics.

 Can I pay to appear in AI recommendations?

 Not directly, at least not yet.
 AI systems do not sell recommendation placements the way Google sells ads.
 Your visibility is earned through the quality and consistency of your online presence.
-Some platforms are experimenting with sponsored results, but organic AI visibility is still overwhelmingly based on the signals described in this article.
+Some platforms are experimenting with sponsored results, but organic AI visibility is still overwhelmingly based on the entity, review, and content signals described in this article.

 Does traditional SEO still matter for AI visibility?

 Yes, significantly.
-Google AI Overviews draw directly from Google's search index.
-Perplexity and ChatGPT (via Bing) also rely on web content that is well-optimized for traditional search.
-Think of traditional SEO as the foundation and AI-specific optimization as the layer on top.
-You need both.
+Google AI Overviews draw directly from the core search index, and both Perplexity and ChatGPT rely on web content that is well-optimized for search.
+Treat traditional SEO as the foundation and AI-specific optimization as the layer on top.
+You need both, and the strongest AI-cited pages are almost always pages that already earn search traffic.

 What is the difference between AI SEO and getting AI to recommend my business?

-AI SEO is the broad discipline of optimizing for AI-powered search.
-Getting AI to recommend your business is a specific outcome within that discipline.
-AI SEO covers things like content structure, semantic markup, and information architecture.
-The recommendation piece adds entity building, review management, and third-party mention strategy.
-This article focuses on the tactical, recommendation-specific side.
+AI SEO is the broad discipline of optimizing for AI-powered search: content structure, semantic markup, and information architecture.
+Getting AI to recommend your business is a specific outcome inside that discipline.
+The recommendation piece adds entity building, review management, and a third-party mention strategy on top of the structural work.
+This article focuses on the recommendation-specific tactics.

 Do I need to be on every AI platform?

 Focus on where your customers are.
 If your clients are business owners, ChatGPT and Perplexity are priorities.
-If your clients find you through Google, AI Overviews matter most.
-The good news is that most of the tactics in this article improve your visibility across all platforms simultaneously.
-Strong entity signals, good reviews, and well-structured content work everywhere.
+If they find you through Google, AI Overviews matter most.
+The good news is overlap: most tactics here, strong entity signals, detailed reviews, and well-structured content, improve your visibility across all platforms at once, so you rarely have to choose.

 Ready to talk about your project?